KCampos24/The-Where-Clause/README.md

 Every machine in the south building has 'South' in its name.
 Using a wildcard operator (<code>%</code>) along with the <code>WHERE</code> clause allows me to display all relevant entries, e.g., <code>WHERE office LIKE 'South%'</code>.</p>

 <h2>Conclusion</h2>
 The <code>WHERE</code> clause is an essential part of SQL for filtering data, optimizing queries, maintaining data integrity, constructing complex queries, and securing information.
-Mastering it allows you to retrieve and manipulate data effectively.
+Mastering it will allow analysts to retrieve and manipulate data effectively.